-Jennifer L. Stevenson, Ph.D., is an Associate Professor of Psychology at Ursinus College.
+Jennifer L. Frymiare, Ph.D., is an Associate Professor of Psychology at Ursinus College.
 She received her B.S. in Psychology from Davidson College, a small liberal arts (Ursinus-like) college in North Carolina.
 She later received her M.S. and Ph.D. in Experimental Psychology from the University of Wisconsin–Madison.
 She joined the Ursinus College Psychology Department and Neuroscience Program in 2011.

-Dr. Stevenson is a cognitive neuroscientist with a research focus on the autism spectrum.
+Dr. Frymiare is a cognitive neuroscientist with a research focus on the autism spectrum.
 She uses multiple methods ranging from traditional behavioral measures (self-report, response time, and accuracy) to eye-tracking and electroencephalographic techniques.
 She currently has two main research lines (measuring autistic traits and identifying strengths and weaknesses in autistic cognition) in addition to a budding interest in pedagogy.

 - B.S., Davidson College

 PSYC/MCS-268 In Their Voices: Disability, TV, & Me [co-taught course with Dr. Lynne Edwards]

 Neurodiversity; Autistic traits; Visual and auditory perception; Hierarchical processing; Social communication; Motor skills; Praxis; Structural assessment of knowledge; Pathfinder networks